tiny-rick1/cloudstack_netbox_sync/README.md

 6. When loop is ended cleanup is performed, removin virtual machines from netbox that are no longer present in Cloudstack.

 ## Comments
 This script uses `settings.ini` file to get mapping of netbox items to their id.
-Id's in netbox are created when objects are created, so if you intend to use this script you have to retrive them, the easyiest way is to use netbox API browser https://your.netbox.host/api/docs.
+Id's in netbox are created when objects are created, so if you intend to use this script you have to retrive them.
+The easyiest way is to use netbox API browser `https://your.netbox.host/api/docs`.
 If you are planing on using `custom_filed` please check VM private method `__set_custom_fields`

 ## Install
 CentoOS7 only